AlexanderBertrandLab/benchmarkStudySensorSelection/Readme.md

 # Simulation code: Group-sparse Sensor Selection for GEVD problems

-This repository contains the simulation code that was used to produce the results presented in [TODO INSERT LINK TO PAPER].
+This repository contains the simulation code that was used to produce the results presented in [1].
 It is a MATLAB implementation of group-sparse sensor selection methods for GEVD problems.

 The repository contains an implementation of our proposed method along with an implementation for:
 - Exhaustive search